Flight Sim Live Traffic Liveries (FSLTL) - Short Review

 The ProSim737 flight model (developed by ProSim-AR) does not at the time of writing provide a self-executable file for add-on liveries; users must install liveries manually.
 Thankfully, the steps to install a livery are generic, and have been more or less the same since FS9 and FSX.

-This article will address how to install an aircraft livery to the main aircraft folder for ProSim737 using the ProSim737-800-2018 Professional aircraft using Prepar3D (P3D).
+This article will primarily address how to install an aircraft livery to the main aircraft folder in ProSim737 using Prepar3D (P3D).

 Important Points:

-• As of March 2020 there are a number of differing ProSim737 flight models, each generating a different folder name and a slightly different naming profile in the aircraft section in the aircraft.cfg file.
-I have updated the relevant information in this article to reflect the 2020 Version 155 visual model and Version 2.42 flight model.
+• As of March 2020 there are a several different versions of the ProSim737 flight model, each generating a different folder name and a slightly different naming profile in the aircraft section in the aircraft.cfg.

-• Liveries used in Version 2 flight and visual models are not compatible with the Version 3 flight and visual model.
+• Take note that liveries used in Version 2 visual models are not compatible with the Version 3 visual model.
+Check the livery information to ensure you are using a compatible livery for the flight model being used.

 Back-up